top of page

 What does having a disability mean?

-Having a disability covers a wide range of physical, mental, and sensory conditions that can really impact someone's ability to do everyday things and fully participate in different parts of society.
-Disabilities show up in all sorts of ways, each bringing its own challenges and effects on the person dealing with them.
-For example, physical disabilities might make it hard to move around, affecting how someone walks, runs, or uses their hands for things like writing or cooking.
-These conditions can be caused by various things, like being born with them, getting injured, or having a disease that gets worse over time.
-The impact of physical disabilities can vary a lot, from minor issues to needing complete help from devices or caregivers, which can really change a person's daily life and social interactions.
+Disabilities cover a wide range of physical, mental, and sensory conditions that can really affect how someone goes about their daily life and interacts with others.
+These disabilities show up in different ways, each bringing its own set of challenges.
+For example, physical disabilities might make it tough to move around, affecting things like walking, running, or using your hands for stuff like writing or cooking.
+These can be caused by things like being born with a condition, getting injured, or having a disease that gets worse over time.
+The impact can vary from minor inconveniences to needing full-time help from devices or caregivers, changing how someone lives day-to-day and connects with others.

-On the flip side, intellectual disabilities can affect how a person thinks, reasons, solves problems, and learns.
-These challenges can show up in school, where people might need special support and resources to do well.
-This could mean using unique teaching methods, having individualized education plans (IEPs), and getting extra time for assignments and tests.
-Plus, having an intellectual disability can make it tough to form relationships and handle social situations, so it's important to have a supportive environment that encourages inclusion and understanding.
+Intellectual disabilities can affect how a person thinks, reasons, solves problems, and learns.
+People with these disabilities often need extra support in school, like special teaching methods, personalized education plans (IEPs), and more time for assignments and tests.
+These disabilities can also make it harder to form relationships and handle social situations, which is why supportive and inclusive environments are so important.

 Who are people with disabilities?